MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ### -ScanScheduleDay

-Specifies the day of the week on which to perform a scheduled scan.
+Specifies the day of the week to run scheduled scans.
+Valid values are:
-Alternatively, specify everyday for a scheduled scan or never.
-The acceptable values for this parameter are:

-- 0: Everyday
+- 0 or Everyday
-- 1: Sunday
+- 1 or Sunday
-- 2: Monday
+- 2 or Monday
-- 3: Tuesday
+- 3 or Tuesday
-- 4: Wednesday
+- 4 or Wednesday
-- 5: Thursday
+- 5 or Thursday
-- 6: Friday
+- 6 or Friday
-- 7: Saturday
+- 7 or Saturday
-- 8: Never
+- 8 or Never (default)

-The default value is 8, never.
-If you specify a value of 8 or do not specify a value, Windows Defender does not perform scheduled scans.
+For the value 8 or Never, Windows Defender doesn't do scheduled scans.

 ```yaml
 Type: Day